shopware/meteor/docs/docs/guide/index.md

 # Introduction

-The Admin Extension SDK is an NPM library for Shopware 6 apps and plugins that need an easy way of extending or customizing the Administration.
+The Meteor Admin SDK is an NPM library for Shopware 6 apps and plugins that need an easy way of extending or customizing the Administration.

 It contains helper functions to communicate with the Administration, execute actions, subscribe to data or extend the user interface.